CG93 - Bachelor of Medical Science (Specialisation)

 Work integrated learning

-You may be required to complete course undertakings in real-life workplaces, allowing you to put learning directly into practice.
+You may be required to complete units undertakings in real-life workplaces, allowing you to put learning directly into practice.
 This hands-on, project-based learning is one reason CQUniversity graduates are in such high demand by employers.

 Quality facilities ensure learning is delivered in context, taught in a similar setting to real-world situations including exceptional simulation environments.
 New facilities including state-of-the-art technology for fitness and body function testing offer exercise and sport sciences students sophisticated training.
 Nursing students have access to fully equipped labs replicating a real hospital ward, while medical imaging and medical sonography are taught from new purpose-built multi-million dollar labs.
 The new CQUniversity Health Clinic at CQUniversity Rockhampton also provides clinical learning experiences to students.